 Just as the name say, it is a guest house which doesn’t differentiate.
 Private double room: U.S. $11

-Though Pattaya isn’t really the kind of place where you’d like to indulge in ticking of a sightseeing checklist but if you do have a few days to kill check out these top places to see in Pattaya:
+Though Pattaya isn’t really the kind of place where you’d like to indulge in ticking off a sightseeing checklist but if you do have a few days to kill check out these top places to visit in Pattaya:

 1. Sanctuary of Truth

-Located on the shores of Wong amat Beach Sanctuary of Truth is a magnificent structure made entirely of teak wood, and a fine addition to the beautiful thai architecture.
+At the top of the list of places to visit in Pattaya is the beautiful temple of Sanctuary of truth.
+Located on the shores of Wong Amat beach, Sanctuary of Truth is a magnificent structure made entirely of teak wood, and a fine addition to the beautiful thai architecture.
 Interestingly, the building isn’t a temple but more of a philosopical refuge that stresses on the importance of righteous living – with belief in God and kindness to all human beings.

 Sanctuary of Truth Entrance Fee: 450 THB adults; 225 THB children.